Frequently Asked Questions (F.A.Q.)

 Will I be a registered dietitian when I complete the Internship?N

-No, once the interns have successfully completed the Internship, they still need to sit for the National Registration Examination for Registered Dietitians (RD exam).
+No, once the interns have successfully completed the Internship, they still need to sit for the National Registration Examination for Registered Dietitians (RD Exam).
 Graduates of the Internship will receive authorization by ACEND to take the computerized RD exam at one of the approved testing sites about six weeks following completion of the Internship.
 Typically, internship graduates are able to take the RD exam within 4-6 weeks of completing the internship.
 Verification Statements are awarded to interns upon successful completion of the internship.

 How much can I expect to pay for the Winthrop University Dietetic Internship?

 Besides living and transportation expenses, interns pay graduate school tuition (12 credit hours) and laboratory fees.
 There are additional costs for seminars, books and materials and there is an RDN exam review fee.
 The tuition and fees may vary by academic year.
 See the Winthrop University Cashier's Office for current tuition costs.
 Propsective internship applicants may request a handout with estimated costs by contacting the internship director.